TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.22.0

+Very simple updat!
+This simply adds the `last_iteration_content` as an appending field to the article model.

 ## 0.21.0

 Big bug fix!
 This adds a new service for dealing with multi byte strings, which is then used to fix a bug in the article iterations socket.
 There are also some minor code cleanup changes that have been made, and `phploc/phploc` has been added to the require dev block of the composer file.